jamie23/Chaperone/README.md

+# Chaperone
+A simple to use application for getting home safe

+## Description
-This applications allows users to input starting place, destination and projected time to reach destination.
+This app allows users to input starting place, destination and projected time to reach destination.

 If the user does not reach the destination by that time a SMS is sent to an emergency contact of theirs with details of the journey and current GPS co-ordinates of the phone translated to an approximate address.